 Social norms guide human behavior and are generally considered desirable to follow.
-However, people often violate such norms giving rise to corruption at the expense of others.
+However, people often violate norms giving rise to corruption at the expense of others.
 Here we show that the relationship between partner choice and rule following is modulated by social environments over time.
 We conducted a group experiment drawing on a series of game-theoretic tasks.
 Participants (n = 196) could increase their payoff by the number of partners they chose and the decisions their partners made.
 Results reveal that rule-following behavior exacerbated from exposure to the first environment to the second.
 As such, starting out in a prosocial environment enforced norms of prosociality later on.
 As leaders of all kinds are responsible for top-bottom decisions, people close to these leaders are responsible for their interactions with them.
-Given our findings, we conclude that to reduce corrupt collaboration people should take responsibility for initiating normatively prosocial contact with others. | Keywords: Rule-following behavior, partner choice, social environments
+Given our findings, we conclude that to reduce corrupt collaboration people should take responsibility for initiating normatively prosocial contact with others.

+Keywords: Rule-following, partner choice, social environment, norms

 An Antidote to Corruption: When Social Environments and Partner Choices Do More Harm Than Good

-Social norm systems are rules and standards that guide complex behaviors in groups (Cialdini, 2001; Pepitone, 1976) and are unique to humans (Fehr & Fischbacher, 2003; Fehr & Rockenbach, 2004; Gintis, 2003; Ostrom, 2000; Sethi & Somanathan, 1996; Tomasello & Rakoczy, 2003).
+Social norms are rules and standards that guide complex behaviors in groups (Cialdini, 2001; Pepitone, 1976) and are unique to humans (Fehr & Fischbacher, 2003; Fehr & Rockenbach, 2004; Gintis, 2003; Ostrom, 2000; Sethi & Somanathan, 1996; Tomasello & Rakoczy, 2003).
 Importantly, abiding by social norms is generally considered desirable as doing so is associated with good character (Freud, 1977; Hoffman, 1977) and such good character, in turn, helps to build and maintain functioning societies.
 For instance, policymakers and legislators define guidelines and rules, and individuals who follow such rules then signal moral character and trustworthiness to others (Baumard, Osiurak, Lesourd, & Le Gall, 2014; Everett, Pizarro, & Crockett, 2016; Freud, 1977; Hoffman, 1977).
 Undoubtedly, trust is key to mutual relationships and social norms are therefore vital for a society to function day in, day out.

 Yet, people often choose to violate norms (Köbis, Prooijen, Righetti, & Van Lange, 2016) and engage in corrupt collaboration (Weisel & Shalvi, 2015) such as bribery (Rose-Ackerman & Palifka, 2016), trafficking (Nieto, 2012), crime and fraud (Ades & Tella, 1996) among many others.
 For instance, Mexico has been the center of drug violence, the killing of thousands of people, and exposing its Mexican society to torture and impunity (Nieto, 2012).
 Also, the terrorist organization Islamic State in Iraq and Syria (ISIS) caused numerous organized terrorist attacks across Europe over recent years (Farwell, 2014) causing damage and threats of instability to numerous societies.
 Corruption can, therefore, be fatal for the functioning of societies with consequences such as hindered economic growth (Mauro, 1995) as well as undermined legitimacy and capacity of governments (Rothstein, 2011) being only two of the many downstream effects.
 We, thus, need to determine under which circumstances people decide to either abide by or break rules.